Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 (2, u'Earth')

-Here’s equivalents for some of the methods available in Java’s Collection
+Here’s equivalents for some of the methods available in Java’s Collections and Python’s collection

 types.